Price Position and Structural State

 Open Interest, Funding, and Positioning

-The long/short ratio is 2.55, sitting near the lower side of its 60-day range at 15.44%.
+The long/short ratio is 2.12, sitting near the lower side of its 180-day range at 10.19%.
 This means long accounts still dominate, but the long tilt is weaker than usual compared with recent history.

 Correlation, Beta, and Index Relationship

-ALL remains strongly linked to the broader crypto market (Sigloid Index), with beta showing normal sensitivity to index movements.
-Correlation confirms that ALL moves closely with the index, while R² shows that index behavior explains a significant share of its movement.
-This means broader market direction carries meaningful weight when interpreting ALL.
+ALL remains strongly linked to the broader crypto market (Sigloid Index), but its beta shows lower sensitivity.
+Correlation confirms that ALL tends to move with the index, while R² indicates that index behavior explains a meaningful share of its movement.
+Lower beta means price moves with less intensity than the index, not that the relationship is weak.
 Over the 30-day window, the relationship is stable.
 Over the 60-day window, the relationship is stable.
 Over the 180-day window, the relationship is stable.

 | Window | Correlation | Beta | R² | Read |